Riemannian preconditioned coordinate descent for low multi-linear rank approximation: Preliminaries and background

-\begin{definition}[Grassmann manifold $Gr(n,r)$] We define two matrices $X$ and $Y$ to be equal under \emph{equivalence relation $\sim$} over $St(n,r)$, if their column space span the same subspace.
-We can define one of these matrices as a transformed version of the other, i.e., $X=YQ$, for some $Q\in O(r)$, where $O(r)$ is the set of all $r$ by $r$ orthogonal matrices.
+\begin{definition}[Grassmann manifold $Gr(n,r)$] We define two matrices $X$ and $Y$ to be equal under \emph{equivalence relation $\sim$} over $St(n,r)$, if their column spaces span the same subspace.
+We can define one of these matrices as a transformed version of the other, i.e., $X=YQ$, for some $Q\in O(r)$, where $O(r)$ is the set of all $r \times r$ orthogonal matrices.

 We identify elements in the Grassmann manifold with this equivalence class, that is: